Information scrambling in a collision model: A collision model based optical scheme

 with $r=\sin\eta$ and $t=\cos\eta$ being the reflectivity and transmissivity of the BS satisfying $r^2 + t^2 = 1$ and $\eta\in[0,\pi/2]$.
 The all-optical setup of our CM is illustrated in Fig. \ref{s1}(b).
 The BSs in the setup constitute an interferometric network.
 In this work, we restrict that all the input modes are prepared in the Gaussian state such as the vacuum state, the squeezing state and so on.
 Because the elements composed of the interferometric network are quadratic, the Gaussianity of the state is preserved during the whole stroboscopic time evolution.

 Let us start by introducing the states of the input modes.
 The system mode and the first mode of the memory block are prepared in a two-mode squeezed vacuum (TMSV) state.
-We recall that the TMSV state is generated by squeezing the two-mode vacuum state $|\text{TMSV}(\xi)\rangle=\hat{S}(\xi)|0_S0_{M_1}\rangle$, $\hat{S}(\xi)$ is the two-mode squeezing operator which is defined as
+We recall that the TMSV state is generated by squeezing the two-mode vacuum state $|\xi_{\text{TMSV}}\rangle=\hat{S}(\xi)|0_S0_{M_1}\rangle$, $\hat{S}(\xi)$ is the two-mode squeezing operator which is defined as

 where $\hat{a}_S$ and $\hat{a}_{M_1}$ are the annihilation operators of the mode $S$ and $M_{1}$, respectively, and $\xi$ is squeezing parameter and set to be real in this work.
-The entanglement of the state $|\text{TMSV}(\xi)\rangle$ measured by the logarithmic negativity is $\xi$ \cite{vidal2002}.
-The joint input state including all modes can be expressed as the following,
+The entanglement of the state $|\xi_{\text{TMSV}}\rangle$ measured by the logarithmic negativity is $\xi$ \cite{vidal2002}.
+The joint input state including all modes can be expressed as the following (the subscript `$J$' stands for the joint state hereinafter),

 where $\rho_{M_2}$ and $\rho_E$ represent the Gaussian states of the $M_2$ part of the memory and the environment respectively, and will be specified later.

 In order to solve the stroboscopic evolution of input state $\rho_J^{\text{in}}$ one needs to compute the scattering matrix $\scamat(L)$ of the whole interferometer at step $L$.
 We note that $\scamat(L)$ is a $(L+2)\times (L+2)$ square matrix.
 It is straightforward to construct the scattering matrix at step $L$ ($L\ge1$) as the following,